 The story of Cannibal Corpse, an underground band from Buffalo just over the Canadian border, is the story of a band becoming successful the old-fashioned way.
 Born in 1989, the band recorded one demo and signed to Metal Blade.
+Singer Barnes worked at a record store called Cavages where the music buyer knew someone at Metal Blade and would mail Cannibal Corpse’s music to.
 Without management, money or much hoopla the band's over the top image and lyrics aided by incessant touring and a musical violence dear to the fans, catapults Cannibal Corpse to make a name for itself in the underground and eventually all of the metal scene.

 The band's cause was not hampered at all by the decisions of right-wing US institutions like the PMRC, Bob Dole, 700 Club and a whole list of others to target the band.
 Oddly enough, the Corpse had its biggest set back in Germany where a group of teachers and parents lead an attack on the band resulting in several songs being banned in that country.
 The band's gore-soaked covers are routinely censored in the USA; many appearing in two versions.
 The band also appears in the movie Pet Detective per request of fan/star Jim Carey.